Extragradient methods for mean field games of controls and mean field type FBSDEs: Numerical illustration

 Following the algorithm \ref{algo FBSDE} with $N_t=100,N_p=10000$ and letting

 the sequence of errors on the last iterate, we plot its logarithm in function of the number of iterations

-Let us emphasize that the number of iterations may appear large only because we considered a time interval of $[0,10]$ and even then, computations are quite fast.
+We insist that the number of iterations may appear large only because we considered a time interval of $[0,10]$ and even then, computations are quite fast.
 Since the functions $\theta,\eta$ can be computed very accurately in this setting let us also compare our numerical results to the solution of \eqref{eq: explicit mffbsde numerical}.
-For the same parameters, the functions $\eta,\theta$ are estimated numerically by doing a linear regression of $\left(Y^{i,j}\right)_{j=1:N_p}$ onto $\left(X^{i,j}\right)_{j=1:N_p}$ for fixed $1\in \{1,\cdots N_t\}$.
+For the same parameters, the functions $\eta,\theta$ are estimated numerically by doing a linear regression of $\left(Y^{i}_j\right)_{j=1:N_p}$ onto $\left(X^{i}_j\right)_{j=1:N_p}$ for fixed $1\in \{1,\cdots N_t\}$.